 The isotope contains a very small amount of radioactivity, about the amount we receive from natural background radiation in about two years.
+Our doctors have checked that the expected benefit of your child receiving the study outweighs any small risk from the radiation involved.

 The isotope becomes inactive in the hours following the scan and is passed out of the body in your child's urine.